Nighttimesloth/mynameisgeorge/Building-executable.md

 Inside builder, you can `Load configuration` to save time between testing or you can `Load custom...` configuration from desired configuration-file, additionally, you can `Reset` the settings or `Save` them for later.
 When you `Generate source`, configuration will be automatically saved.
 If you (for some reason) cannot use GUI, you [must use the obsolete way](https://github.com/mategol/PySilon-malware/wiki/Preperation#manual-way-obsolete) or wait for me to publish the CLI update of builder

+### Options

+- On the right, tick all the modules that you want to use.
+I would recommend removing webcam if you don't plan on using it, because its libraries take up a lot of space.
+- Server ID: The ID of the server that the bot will be on.
+- Bot Token: The bots' token from the Discord Application website.
+- Emergency tokens: Tokens that will be used as a fallback if your Bot token is deleted by Discord.
+- Registry Name: Name of the file in the startup registry. (e.g. PySilon)
+- Directory Name: Name of the directory where the malware is stored. (e.g. PySilon)
+- Executable Name: The name of the .exe file. (e.g. pysilon.exe)
+- Icon: The icon that the executable will use (the little image on it)

 ## Multiple Discord BOT tokens